-A bimini top is supplied pre-assembled.
+A Bimini top is supplied pre-assembled.

 - 1. Unpack the Bimini Top. - 2.
 Insert the pole eye end into the deck hinge securing by a spring pin. - 3.
 The same procedure should be repeated on the opposite side. - 4.
-Unfold the Bimini Top together with canvas, fasten the support poles being mounted to the attachment structures located on the stern. - 5.
+Unfold the Bimini Top together with canvas, fix the adjustable straps to the waterski towing arch. - 5.
 Fix the adjustable straps to the attachment structures located on the bow. - 6.
 Check that the top canvas is well stretched and all fastenings are tightened.